yottabit42/routeros/README.md

 (the router itself) or `chain=forward` (devices behind the router), and adjust accordingly.

+## installBackupAndUpdate.rsc
+### Script to install an automated Backup & Update script & scheduler.

+Originally forked from https://github.com/beeyev at version 20.04.17 (2020-04-17).
+Customized to be more friendly to local backups by:
+1. Not requiring an email address and sending configuration
+1. Checking free space before backup, and clearing old backups if necessary
+1. Preserving local backup files

 ## qos.rsc
-### 2-Step QoS using using eight priorities and a preconfigured set of classifiers
+### 2-Step QoS using using eight priorities and a preconfigured set of classifiers.

 **Important:** The script assumes you are using the default `ether1` WAN/Internet interface.
 If you are using something else, change this value everywhere in the